 After crunching some numbers, you may find a few fees that are taking their toll on your bottom line.
 But there’s a simple solution to immediately start seeing a higher return on every international sale.

 Setting up an online seller account with OFX will help you save money on currency conversion fees when you want to bring your money home.
 Rather than having to give up nearly 4%, we only charge 1.5% or less, which means you can save up to 75%* on conversion fees alone.

 Let’s look at a really basic example, shall we?

-Multiply that same sale 100 times, and you’ll end up saving $5,000, which is nothing to sneeze at.
+- Multiply that same sale 100 times, and you’ll end up saving $5,000, which is nothing to sneeze at.
 But the added bonus of working with OFX is getting access to a suite of tools so you can minimise your exposure to currency volatility.
 Most marketplaces don’t let you do that.
 With us, you can lock in a great rate for up to 12 months to keep your cash flow running smoothly.
-Get more information on OFX Forward Contracts here.
-Plus we offer receiving accounts in 7 currencies: USD, GBP, JPY, HKD, AUD, CAD and EUR.
+Plus we offer receiving accounts in 7 currencies: USD, GBP, HKD, AUD, CAD and EUR.

-Even if you don’t make any other changes to the way you do business, you could save money OFX.
+Even if you don’t make any other changes to the way you do business, you could save thousands by using OFX.
 It’s simple, it’s straightforward, and it could be just what your e-commerce business needs to get ahead.

 Looking for ways to simplify your logistics?
 Check out this post about Fulfillment By Amazon.

 *Average savings based on a sample of published transaction fees for cross border payments provided by Amazon and PayPal dated 8.24.16.
 Quoted savings are not indicative of future savings.
 Third party intermediary fees may apply.